 North Terrace Campus - Semester 1 - 2021

 General Course Information

-Course Code CHEM 3550 Course Topics in Chemistry IIIA Coordinating Unit School of Physical Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 7 hours per week Available for Study Abroad and Exchange Y Prerequisites CHEM 2510 & CHEM 2520 or equivalent Course Description This course covers a range of specialised topics in chemistry, the methods of presentation and assessment of which vary according to the components selected (coursework or practical).
+Course Code CHEM 3550 Course Topics in Chemistry IIIA Coordinating Unit School of Physical Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 7 hours per week Available for Study Abroad and Exchange Y Prerequisites CHEM 2545, CHEM 2550 Course Description This course covers a range of specialised topics in chemistry, the methods of presentation and assessment of which vary according to the components selected (coursework or practical).

 Students enrolled in this course select topics in existing chemistry courses offered in the same semester and at the same year level as this course.